There are 10 types of people in the world: those who understand binary numbers and those who don't.

 These are object types (not primitives), and can be much slower than

-using primitive types.
 However there is no limit on the size of the values.

 (See Big Numbers Demo for more information.)

-String literal is enclosed in double quotes:
+literal is enclosed in double quotes:

-"Howdy \"Wayne\"\n".
+"Howdy \"Wayne\"\n"

-You can declare String object references like this:
+You can declare String

 String msg = "Hello";